mzattera/v4j/docs/005/index.md

 [   ] [   ] [   ] [   ] [ch ] [cth] [   ] [   ] [ o ] [   ] [ r ] [   ]
 ```

-We then see [{2}](#Note2)) that tokens can be classified as follows:
+We then see [{2}](#Note2) that tokens can be classified as follows:

-- 27'743 tokens (88.6% of total), corresponding to 2'820 (55.2% of total) different terms, can be decomposed by using the above rules.
+- 27'743 tokens (88.6% of total), corresponding to 2'820 different terms (55.2% of total), can be decomposed by using the above rules.
 We will call these words "**regular**".

-- 2'956 tokens (9.4% of total), corresponding to 1'856 (36.4% of total) different terms, can be divided in two parts, each composed by at least two Voynich characters,
+- 2'956 tokens (9.4% of total), corresponding to 1'856 different terms (36.4% of total), can be divided in two parts, each composed by at least two Voynich characters,
 where each of these parts is a regular term.
 We will call these words "**separable**".

   Moreover, we can see that for 1'379 separable terms, that is 74.3% of total separable terms, their constituent parts appear as tokens in the text at least as often the whole
   separable term.
 For example, the term 'chockhy' appears 18 times in the text; it is a separable term that can be divided in two parts, each one being a regular term, as
   'cho'-'ckhy' which appear in the text 79 and 39 times respectively.
 We think this is an indication that many separable terms are possibly just two regular words that were written together
   (or the space between them was not read correctly by the transcriber of the text).
   When we need to distinguish these terms from other separable terms, we will call them **verified separable** or simply **verified**.

   **TODO** check the length of the parts and see if only short terms are joined.
-Chek if separable tends to appear in tight spaces.
+Check if separable tends to appear in tight spaces.

-- Remaining 618 tokens (2.0% of total), corresponding to 429 (8.4% of total) different terms, are marked as "**unstructured**".
+- Remaining 618 tokens (2.0% of total), corresponding to 429 different terms (8.4% of total), are marked as "**unstructured**".

-**TODO** show these are mostly single tokens.
+  **TODO** Show that vast majority of unstructured words appear only once in the text.

 The below table summarizes these findings.

 **TODO** Table

 In summary, almost 9 out of 10 tokens in the Voynich text exhibit a "slot" structure.
-Of the remaining, a fair amount can be decomposed in two parts each corresponding to a regular term.
+Of the remaining, a fair amount can be decomposed in two parts each corresponding to regular terms
+appearing elsewhere in the text.
 The remaining cases (2 out of 100) are mostly words appearing only once in the text.

-**TODO** Decomposition.....

 **TODO** Char count by slot

 **TODO** Decomposition by cluster.

-**TODO** Vast majority of unstructured words appear only once in the text.

 ## Alphabet

+The definition of the Voynich alphabet, that is of which hand-strokes should be considered a single character in the text, is still open.

+However, if we consider the above defined slots as relevant for the structure of terms, we can reasonably assume that the symbols appearing in each slot constitute a single Voynich character.

+- Voynich/EVA chars in slot cells constitute a morphological unit (character).

+- It is important both fro attacking the cypher and performing statistical analysis to have 1:1 mapping between Voynich and transcription characters.

+- This is the only alphabet that uses data-backed evidence in defining the char-set

 ### Rare Characters ('g', 'x', 'v', 'u')